william-tay/chessEngine/README.md

 # chessEngine
 Short chess engineproject I'm working on.

+ ***IMPORTANT***
+ The ASCII text that is outputted to the terminal that represents the board and the moves is not that great.
+I would recommend playing along using [www.chess.com/analysis](www.chess.com/analysis) in order to better visualize the game.
+Bear in mind there are no take backs with the engine so be precise with your inputs...

+ Have Fun!

 How to Use Chess Engine:

 1.)
 Run the program in a Python environment or using a Python IDE.